onezeroone-dev/OZO-Windows-Installer-Customizer/GUIDE.md

 - Build `000` is Windows 11 Professional 22H2 with drivers for VMware Workstation Pro 17 virtual machines.
 - Build `001` is Windows 11 Professional 22H2 with drivers for the Dell XPS 7390.

-For each new Windows release (e.g., Windows 11 Pro 22H2, Windows 11 Pro 24H2, etc.), the administrator must manually generate a *catalog*, *answer file*, and list of AppX packages to remove.
+For each new Windows release (e.g., Windows 11 Pro 22H2, Windows 11 Pro 24H2, etc.), the operator must manually generate a *catalog*, *answer file*, and list of AppX packages to remove.
 Once generated, these resources can be used for any number of automated builds.

 ## Table of Contents